jbencook/terraform-aws-easy-sagemaker/README.md

         "<ssh public key>",
     ]
     ```
-2. Add your ngrok authtoken and SSH public key into the appropriate places in `./secrets.tfvars`.
+2. Add your ngrok authtoken and SSH public key to the appropriate spots in `./secrets.tfvars`.
 The `ezsm-lifecycle-configuration` module  will store these as secrets in AWS Secrets Manager.
-Notice the `ngrok_public_keys` variable is an array.
-You can add multiple public keys if you want to give access to more than one SSH private key.
+Notice the `ngrok_public_keys` variable is an array -- you can add multiple public keys if you want to give access to more than one SSH private key.
 3. Initialize Terraform:

     ```